helloRupa/poker-ruby/README.md

 # Poker
 CLI game written in Ruby.
-Tests written using RSpec.
+Tests in RSpec.